 - Mid-Beach - Located near ‘the curve’, this beach is generally less-crowded but provides the same good swimming and fishing opportunity.
 You can grab a bite to eat at Marlin Monroe’s at Mid-Beach.

 - North Beach - North Beach is located right across from the historic Tybee Light Station and Fort Screven.
-It is quiet and filled with opportunity for nature lovers to collect seashells and watch wildlife.
+It is quiet and filled with opportunities for nature lovers to collect seashells and watch wildlife.
 There is another popular restaurant on this beach, as well, called the North Beach Grill.

 - River Beaches - Both the Savannah River Beach and Back River Beach are great ones for water recreation such as kayaking and paddling, plus they give you a great glimpse at local flora and fauna.

 - Little Tybee Island - Believe it or not, ‘Little Tybee Island’ is actually twice the size of Tybee Island proper, though you probably won’t even realize the difference traveling between the two, as most people just consider it all Tybee Island in general.
 Little Tybee is only accessible by boat, going to Back River most commonly.
 You will find several nature excursions and water recreation options on Little Tybee, you can even rent a boat, kayak, or jet ski while here!